q2ebanking/pytest-factory/README.md

 vary on the type of data:
 - pytest_factory.parameterization.parse_logs
-  1. user marks their test or test module with parse_logs 2a. either user's request handler inherits pytest-factory.handler_mixin, which adds pytest_factory breadcrumbs in logs 2b. or user defines parser adapter appropriate for their logger of choice
+  1. user marks their test or test module with parse_logs
-  3. parse_logs creates fixtures' requests/responses from log using either
+  2. user configures log parser to use either adapter or breadcrumbs
-    parser adapter or pytest_factory breadcrumbs
+  3. parse_logs creates fixtures' requests/responses from logs
   4. define and collect new test function that asserts logged responses match mock/test responses
 - pytest_factory.parameterization.diff_recordings